faboo/restsh/Readme.md

 The `params` section is a list of parameter names and types.
 The parameter names will be used for the service method's parameters, and as template variables for the text attributes of the call definition.

-The `body` section will be sent as the data of the request.
+The `body` section is text that will be sent as the data of the request.

-For `http` and `https` requests, `path`, `query`, and `fragment` are combined with the `host` to create the URL to connect.
+For `http` and `https` requests, `path`, `query`, and `fragment` are combined with the `host` to create the URL to connect to.

 The `response` section defines how to handle the service response.
-By default the full text of th response is returned as a string, but the `type` can be used to interpret the `json` as a restsh object instead.
+By default the full text of th response is returned as a string, but the `type` can be set to `json` parse the response as JSON instead.
 The `transform` section allows you to specify a restsh command whose result replaces the default response object as the call method's result.
 Similarly, the `error` section is a restsh command whose result, if `true`, causes the call method to throw an error rather than return a result.

+## Authentication Data

+The authentication `data` field is the actual authentication token etc. that is passed to the service, so it can (and probably should) be omitted from the service file and instead set during a restsh session with `setAuthentication`.

+For `basic` authentication, the user name and password should both be provided, separated by a `:`.

+Similarly, for `cookie` authentication, the cookie name and value should be provided, also separated by a `:`.

+The `http` and `https` protocols allowed any other arbitrary `type` to be specified.
+The specified type (`bearer` for instance) will be used as the "scheme" of the HTTP `authorization` header, and the authentication data will be provided verbatim as the credentials.

+The `amqp` protocol only supports `basic` authentication.

 ## Parameter Data Types